torstax/amdemo/tests/testthat/_snaps/allelematch_1-amDataset_demo.md

-# Demo minComparableLoci for amCluster() on loci with two alleles each
+# Demo amDataset() support for new param minComparableLoci

     Code
+      # Please continue to allelematch_2-amMatrix_demo.md to see minComparableLoci
+      # properly demonstrated.
+      #
       # The new support for parameter minComparableLoci in amDataset()
-      # is demonstrated in the tests below.
+      # is indirect.
       #
       # The main new feature of amDataset() is the new parameter lociMap.
       #
       # But support for cloning an existing amDataset object has also been added.
+      #
+      # These two new features are demonstrated below.
       #
       library(allelematch)